rust-lang/rust/text/0921-entry_v3.md

 # Drawbacks

-Replaces the composability of just mapping to a Result with more adhoc specialty methods.
+Replaces the composability of just mapping to a Result with more ad hoc specialty methods.
 This is hardly a drawback for the reasons stated in the RFC.
 Maybe someone was really leveraging the Result-ness in an exotic way, but it was likely an abuse of the API.
 Regardless, the `get` method is trivial to write as a consumer of the API.